garrandall/popular-music-data/tracks/congratulations-post-malone-quavo.md

 I dreamed it all ever since I was young
 They said I would be nothing
-Now they always say, "Congratulations" (ayy, uh) Worked so hard, forgot how to vacation (uh-huh, ooh) They ain't never had the dedication (ayy, uh)
+Now they always say, "Congratulations" (ayy, uh) Worked so hard, forgot how to vacation (uh-huh, oh They ain't never had the dedication (ayy, uh)
 People hatin', say we changed and, look, we made it (uh) Yeah, we made it (ayy)